HedonisticOpportunist/Collection-of-DH-Projects/digital_history/Voyant_Tools.md

 ## Observations

 I had to upload the HTML version of the text because the TXT file wouldn’t load properly in Voyant.
 It also took me a while to realise that Voyant requires you to copy and paste the corpus URL into the input box rather than uploading the link directly.

-Loading the corpus also took a considerable amount of time.
-Voyant Tools had difficulty fetching the corpus directly from Project Gutenberg because of a JSON parsing error, which suggests the remote text loader cannot reliably process certain external URLs.

 ## Tool Limitations

-Voyant Tools attempted to fetch the Project Gutenberg HTML page as a remote corpus, but the server returned incomplete or invalid data.
-Voyant expects a JSON‑formatted response when loading external URLs, and when it can't parse the response, the fetcher crashes.
-This results in the error shown in the browser console (“Unexpected end of JSON input”) and prevents the corpus from loading.
-Because of this limitation, uploading a local HTML file works reliably, while pasting certain external URLs does not.
+Loading the corpus also took a long time because Voyant Tools had difficulty fetching it directly from Project Gutenberg due to a JSON parsing error.
+More specifically, Voyant Tools attempted to fetch the Project Gutenberg HTML page as a URL-based corpus, but the server returned incomplete or invalid data (as seen in the screenshot, via Developer Tools).

 [Voyant JSON Error (Screenshot](https://github.com/HedonisticOpportunist/Collection-of-DH-Projects/blob/main/digital_history/resources/voyant_issue.png)